 SCLAHIGA only protects policyholders who are residents of South Carolina on the date one of its member companies is declared insolvent.
 Residents of other states are protected only under the following conditions:

 In general the guaranty association of the state in which you live at the time your company is declared insolvent protects you.
 All 50 states, the District of Columbia and Puerto Rico have guaranty associations.
 The level of protection and type of covered products does vary somewhat.
 If you move to another state, you should contact that guaranty association for more information.
-Our web site includes a list of other life and health guaranty associations.

 Generally, the Association must provide coverage when a member company has been declared insolvent and ordered liquidated by a court of law.
 Before benefits can be paid, SCLAHIGA must receive details on who is insured and the type of coverage issued.
 This information comes from the state insurance authorities that have taken control of the failed company.